coryhicks/documentation/networking.rst

 - use vi or other text editor to edit the .yaml file here: /etc/netplan

 ..
-NOTE:: here is a sample static ipv 4 example
+TIP:: here is a sample static ipv 4 example

 		network:
 		  version: 2